NASDAQ: TLRY

 Our Company

 Tilray Brands, Inc., a Delaware corporation (collectively, along with its subsidiaries, the “Company”, “Tilray”, “we”, “us” and “our”) is a leading global lifestyle consumer products company, which was incorporated on January 24, 2018 and is headquartered in Leamington and New York, with operations in Canada, the United States, Europe, Australia, and Latin America that is leading as a transformative force at the nexus of cannabis, beverage, wellness, and entertainment, elevating lives through moments of connection.
-Tilray’s mission is to be a leading premium lifestyle company with a house of brands and innovative products that inspire joy, wellness and create memorable experiences.
+Tilray’s mission is to be a leading premium lifestyle company with a house of brands and innovative products that inspire joy and wellness, while creating memorable experiences that bring people together.

 In January 2022, we changed our name from Tilray, Inc. to Tilray Brands, Inc, in order to reflect our consumer/patient-focused approach to sustainably growing our businesses by building brand equity and consumer/patient loyalty through the delivery of high-quality products under brands that emotionally connect with and are trusted by consumers/patients worldwide.
-Today, our portfolio includes some of the most well-known and beloved brands in their respective industries and markets including SweetWater Brewing, Montauk Brewing, Shock Top, 10 Barrell, Breckenridge Brewery, Blue Point Brewing, Breckenridge Distillery, Atwater, Revolver, Terrapin, Broken Coast, Good Supply, Redecan, Solei, Tilray, XMG and Manitoba Harvest.
+Today, our portfolio includes some of the most well-known and beloved brands in their respective industries and markets including SweetWater Brewing, Montauk Brewing, BrewDog, Shock Top, 10 Barrell, Breckenridge Brewery, Blue Point Brewing, Breckenridge Distillery, Revolver, Terrapin, Broken Coast, Good Supply, Redecan, Solei, Tilray, ARX, XMG, Manitoba Harvest and Hi-Ball.
 In the U.S., we are the 4th largest craft brewer.
 In Canada, we continued to lead the Canadian cannabis market with the highest cannabis revenue in Canada.
-Outside of North America, we have supplied high-quality medical cannabis products to patients in over 20 countries spanning five continents through our global subsidiaries, and through agreements with established distributors.
-Our Manitoba Harvest business is a leader in the hemp-based food category in the U.S.
+Our Manitoba Harvest business is a leader in the hemp-based food category in the U.S. Outside of North America, we have provided high-quality, consistent medical cannabis products to patients in over 20 countries spanning five continents through our global subsidiaries, and through agreements with established distributors.
+In our fiscal year ended May 31, 2026, we expanded our beverage platform from a North American business into a global platform with our acquisition of BrewDog, the only global craft beer brand, enhancing our global brewing presence and supporting the broader distribution of our beverage brands across key international markets.

 Read full description ↓